IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 const char string_2[] PROGMEM = "Hey!
 Store me in flash, too!";

-// Then set up a table to refer to the strings. const char *const string_table[] PROGMEM = {string_0, string_1, string_2};
+// Then set up a table to refer to the strings.
-</code></pre>

-The formulation of the declaration in the Arduino.cc example looks strange to me.
-Why does the token, "const", appear twice?
-It seems at best unnecessary.
-By trial and error, I found that a shorter, alternate form also compiles and functions correctly, as shown below.

 <pre><code style="font-family: monospace; ">
-/*
- * 8266 working example
- */
-// Define the strings
-const char string_0[] PROGMEM = "Store me in flash";
-const char string_1[] PROGMEM = "Also store me in flash";
-const char string_2[] PROGMEM = "Hey!
-Store me in flash, too!";

-// The second "const" token in the table's declaration was omitted, like this: const char * string_table[] PROGMEM = {string_0, string_1, string_2};
+const char * const string_table[] PROGMEM = {string_0, string_1, string_2};
 </code></pre>

-I prefer the alternate form because it seems clear and complete.
-The sketch in this repository follows the alternate syntax.
-Readers may certainly adhere closely to the Arduino.cc reference if they prefer.
-It would be the first trouble-shooting step to try in the event my alternate format fails to compile.
+The foregoing Arduino example wound up being the format I followed in this project.

+The placement of a second `const` qualifier in the declaration of the `string_table` array, above, looks unnecessary to me because array objects cannot be modified as a whole.
+In other words, the array object behaves like a constant for purposes of the program logic.

+Meanwhile, the first `const` qualifier makes it clear that the string pointers in the array are constants, meaning their values cannot be reassigned to indicate a different memory location.
+How much more locked-down does this data structure need to be?

+The second `const` qualifier applies to the `string_table` object.
+In effect it says, "This object not merely *behaves* like a constant, it *actually is* a constant."
+Why would it be important to say that?

+Being naturally curious, I explored this puzzle.
+I found that the second `const` qualifier could be omitted for the 8266 boards that I tested.
+For example, the following code,

+    const char * const string_table[] PROGMEM = {string_0, string_1, string_2};

+compiled and ran successfully for the 8266-based boards that I tested.

+Even so, I came to accept that the Arduino example, with the two `const` qualifiers, is the better syntax.
+Two reasons:

+1. The Arduino example is not wrong.
+It does compile and run for 8266.
+2. Consistency with the reference.
+The second `const` qualifier might actually be necessary in some situations.
+For example, compiling for certain Arduino boards appears to require that the array object be qualified as `const` in order for compiler to store the array in read-only memory.

 ## Retrieve strings from flash memory for further processing
 Attempts to access directly the strings stored in flash memory can crash the 8266 program.
 The references explain why.
 I won't repeat the reasons here.
 Special methods must be used to access strings stored in flash.